kyclark/bioinformatics_primer/parallel/README.md

 Hello, Greg!
 Hello, Marcia!
 ````

+Notice that the argument of "Lord Voldemort" actually triggers a non-zero exit code which is perceived by the system as an error (I think of an exit value of `0` as "zero errors"), but we didn't get a message that there was an error.

 ## Running Jobs with parallel

 Another option is to push the commands to `parallel` with an option `-j` to indicate how many CPUs to use concurrently.
 If you indicate more CPUs than you actually have, `parallel` will just use however many are available.
 If you don't tell `parallel` how many to use, it will use *all available CPUs* which is probably not what you want.
 It's often wise to leave 1 or 2 cores open for the machine itself!
 If we run `make parallel` to execute the `parallel` target, we see this: